-The main character dreams that a giant cantaloupe is out to get him, then wakes up with a start.
-After a moment of sitting up and panting, he realizes it was All Just a Dream, then gets up and goes to the bathroom for a glass of water — only to find the giant cantaloupe there waiting for him.
-He wakes up with a start again, because of course the first waking-up bit was part of the dream.
-Also available in 'Dream Within a Dream Within a Dream', 'Dream Within a Dream Within a Dream Within a Dream', and so on, although some discretion is preferred.
+The main character dreams that a giant cantaloupe is out to get them, then wakes up with a start.
+After a moment of sitting up and panting, they realize it was All Just a Dream, then gets up and goes to the bathroom for a glass of water — only to find the giant cantaloupe there waiting for them.
+They wake up with a start again, because of course the first waking-up bit was part of the dream.
+Also available in "Dream Within a Dream Within a Dream", "Dream Within a Dream Within a Dream Within a Dream", and so on, although some discretion is preferred.

-If taken out far enough, and if all the many-layered dreams are substantially the same, what you can get is a Groundhog Day Loop.
+If taken far enough, and if all the many-layered dreams are substantially the same, what you can get is a "Groundhog Day" Loop.

 Sometimes will pull a twist by having a character wake up from a dream, then something else bizarre happens, and an altogether different character will wake up from that dream.

 - A rather strange Froot Loops ad from the early 90s features a young Seth Green telling a friend about a dream Seth had where he woke up and went to the bathroom to find that he had transformed into Toucan Sam.
 Suddenly, the friend unmasks himself to show Seth that he is Toucan Sam.
 After the "part of this complete breakfast" spiel, Seth wakes up again.

 - "Whoa, what a dream...!"

 - In GA: Geijutsuka Art Design Class, after falling asleep at a lecture on surrealism, Kisaragi ends up going into a bizarre dream.
 Then wakes up from that into another weird dream.
 This repeats a few more times until she finally wakes up.